 a).
 They don’t appear to be canon characters and

-It’s kind of like the Seinfeld episode “The Opposite” where George decides to do everything contrary to what he’s done before.
-“If every instinct you have is wrong, then the opposite would have to be right,” Jerry asserts.
-So George decides to give it a go: he openly approaches women, proudly admits he’s unemployed and lives with his parents, calls attention to his baldness, and even chews out a prospective employer – and every time he does the opposite, it seems to work.
+It’s like the Seinfeld episode “The Opposite” where George decides to do everything contrary to what he’s done before.
+“If every instinct you have is wrong, then the opposite would have to be right,” Jerry tells him.
+So George decides to give it a go: he openly approaches women, proudly admits he’s unemployed and lives with his parents, calls attention to his baldness, and even chews out a prospective employer.
+And every time he does the opposite, it seems to work.

 I have always sensed this has been Ed’s inner dialogue with himself (normal Ed, not Gollum-Ed):

-So, at last, Kristen agrees to go out with Ed and the two enjoy dinner at Ed’s place…which is nicely illuminated by a very Riddler costume green-esque lighting (so props to that!).
-Things turn slightly sour though when Ed lets it drop that he’s glad Kristen’s abusive beau is dead, which seems to trigger suspicion from Kristen as she assumed the jerk simply skipped town.
-Ed tries to cover for his slip but it seems too late for that.
+At last, Kristen agrees to go out with Ed and the two enjoy dinner at Ed’s place which is nicely illuminated by a very Riddler green-tinted lighting (props to that!).
+Things turn slightly sour when Ed lets it drop that he’s glad Kristen’s abusive beau is dead, which seems to trigger suspicion from Kristen as she assumed the jerk simply skipped town.
+Ed tries to cover for his slip but it seems too late.
 Later, Ed apologizes and confesses, “I have this voice inside my head.
 A sort of stronger version of me that keeps me in line because I’m such a klutz.”

 As stated before, Gertrude, his one and only true ally (excluding Jim Gordon), is the only person who loves Oswald unconditionally.
 Yes, Oswald has kept the truth from his mother in an effort to retain her love and protect her from the dangers he dabbles in (though I doubt she thinks he’s just a nightclub owner now!).
 But all in all, she means the world to him.
 Penguin might have been speaking prophetically towards another character in season one when he asserted that what a man loves becomes his greatest weakness.
 Or perhaps it’s been better stated as, “where your treasure is, there your heart will be also” (Matthew 6:21).
 In other words, what you value the most is what your care and concern will be focused on.
 In Oswald’s case, he loves power, but he’s willing to put that aside for the sake of protecting his mother.
 Hence, he loves his mother more than he loves to be in control, meaning she is his heart’s treasure.